geeksterin/Homework/LinkedList/LL-2/Readme.md

 Input : 1->20->40->0->11 index = 6
 Output : -1

-Q.4 Program to print n’th node from the end of a Linked List Given a Linked List and a number n, write a function that returns the value at the n’th node from the end of the Linked List.
-For example
-Input : A->B->C->D index = 3
-output : B
-Explanation: third index from last is B so print B

-Input : 1->2->3->4->5 index = 2
-Output : 4

-Input: 1->2->3->4->5 index = 6
-Output : -1

-Q.5 Write a function that counts the number of times a given int occurs in a Linked List Given a singly linked list and a key, count number of occurrences of given key in linked list.
+Q.4 Write a function that counts the number of times a given int occurs in a Linked List Given a singly linked list and a key, count number of occurrences of given key in linked list.
 For example, if given linked list is 1->2->1->2->1->3->1 and given key is 1, then output should be 4.